easttennesseecc-star/Q-Top-Dog-IDE/Q-IDE_COMPLETE_CAPABILITY_INVENTORY.md

 ## 🏁 CONCLUSION: MARKET STRATEGY SUMMARY

 ```
-Q-IDE IS POSITIONED TO BECOME:
+Top Dog IS POSITIONED TO BECOME:
 ├─ The #1 AI-Powered IDE for developers
 ├─ The go-to platform for indie game developers
 ├─ A $1.4-4.2B revenue company by Year 3